Meatloaf Balls with Beef, Sausage, and Peppers

-If anyone is scratching their head over a recipe named Ground Beef, Italian Sausage, and Peppers Meatloaf Balls, let me start by telling you how I came up with Meatloaf Balls in the recipe title.
+If anyone is scratching their head over a recipe named Meatloaf Balls with Beef, Sausage, and Peppers, let me start by telling you how I came up with Meatloaf Balls in the recipe title.
 A while ago, I happened to see a site where a famous food personality (who shall not be named!) was touting the idea of meatloaf cooked in muffin tins.
 I loved the idea, which sounded perfect for any house where some family members want different ingredients in their meatloaf than others.

 Make it a Meal: